top

 Published by Teach Yourself books, this is a substantially re-worked version of my earlier Understand Philosophy, with an emphasis on personal relevance.

-In a 'post-truth' situation, misguided by 'fake news', ethical thinking becomes ever more important.
+In a 'post-truth' situation, misguided by 'fake news', rational thinking and reflection becomes ever more important.
 Click the cover for more information.

 Copies of the old edition, both new and used, are still available.